-All micrometric behaviour of granules were outlined in Table 3.A measured angle of repose below $45^{\circ}$ indicates favourable flow behaviour of the granules, suggesting good flow characteristics.Results for bulk density and tapped density of all batches were observed below 0.62 and 0.72.
+All micrometric behaviour of granules were outlined in Table 3.A measured angle of repose below 45° indicates favourable flow behaviour of the granules, suggesting good flow characteristics.
+Results for bulk density and tapped density of all batches were observed below 0.62 and 0.72.
 Superdisintegrants inclinereduce bulk density since they often have lower densities than other tablet excipients.
 Furthermore, their existence can increase interparticle void space, which reduces bulk density.
 Superdisintegrants may also reduce tapped density by promoting tablet breakdown, resulting in a looser packed structure.
 The optimized batch exhibited a Hausner's ratio of 1.148, indicating favourable flow characteristics.
 The % compressibility of all batches was found to be in the range of 15 - 25 % respectively.
-The average weight and friability, particularly at higher concentrations, since they promote fast disintegration, making tablets more likely to shatter during handling and transportation.
+The average weight and friability of all formulations was fewer than 317 mg and 0.72% respectively.
+Superdisintegrants can increase friability, particularly at higher concentrations, since they promote fast disintegration, making tablets more likely to shatter during handling and transportation.
 The mean hardness of SBFDT- 4 was lower than that of other formed batches because it contained superdisintegrants, which can reduce tablet hardness by promoting rapid disintegration.
 Higher quantities of superdisintegrants may result in softer tablets.